Git-Ge0rge/Greeter-Bot/README.md

 **1. Accepting the CSV file:** We can use the multer middleware for Express to handle file uploads and accept a CSV file as input.
 In this specific use case, I would assume we would need to setup a webhook to grab the file from the messenger chat to be able to be read, manipulated, and have requests executed upon the stored data.
 (I ended up trying to configure a webhook via NGROK instead of using Multer as it did not fit this use case.)

+**1.5.
+CSV STORAGE:** Will we need to store the csv file anywhere while the file is being read, executed upon and overwritten?
+(AWS Bucket, google drive api etc.).
+Currently CSV files are being written to the local directory.

 **2. Reading the CSV file:** Once the chatbot has received the CSV file, it will need to be able to read the contents of the file.
 We can use a library like csv-parser or fast-csv to read the contents of the CSV file, which will give us an array of objects, where each object represents a row in the CSV file.

 **3. Sending the messages:** Once the chatbot has the list of email addresses, it will need to send a message to each one.
 To do this, we can use the Workplace Graph API.